-The Informatics Department received a major boost in 2004 when renovation of 2,000 square feet of Dyche Hall created a state-of-the art laboratory and office facility with workspace for 15 researchers, a teleconference/meeting room, and a dedicated server room.
+Informatics received a boost in the early 2000s when renovation of 2,000 square feet of Dyche Hall created a state-of-the art laboratory and office facility with laboratory workspace for 15 researchers, a teleconference/meeting room, and hardware spaces.
 The renovation was underwritten by a generous grant from the Occidental Petroleum Charitable Foundation.
-Facility and computer hardware grants from U.S. National Science Foundation laid the foundation for research activities.
+Facility and computer hardware grants from U.S. NSF helped to provision the new space for research activities.

-The Division’s computational work harvests the unparalleled and monumental investment made by tens of thousands of field biologists around the world, who collectively for over 400 years, strived to discover and document the diversity of life on our planet.
+The Division’s computational work harvests the unparalleled and monumental investment made by tens of thousands of field biologists around the world, who, for over 400 years, strived to discover and document the diversity of life on our planet.
 Our work pays homage to their intrepid and undaunted exploration of Earth’s wild places.